-Alvaston Moor Academy work in close partnership with the Specialist Community Public Health Nurse team and benefit from school drop ins and arranged appointments on a weekly basis.
-These are delivered by our current school health team which consist of Joanne Mitchell, Diane Smith, Terrie Bottomley and Debbie Adams.
+Alvaston Moor Academy work in close partnership with the Specialist Community Public Health Nurse team and benefit from school drop ins and arranged appointments on a fortnightly basis.
 The school health service provides an opportunity for students to talk about a range of topics such as sexual health, relationships, emotional health, drug and alcohol use and physical health.
-Please see below a You Tube clip on what to expect if your child attends a drop-in session with the school health team:
+If students can not access the drop in service in school, there is the virtual option below:

 In addition to the above, students and parents can access ‘ChatHealth’ if: